Béla Fleck and the Flecktones: Critical reception

 Thom Jurek of AllMusic.com called the Flecktones's music an "unclassifiable meld of jazz, progressive bluegrass, rock, classical, funk, and world music traditions," a style sometimes dubbed "blu-bop".

-Of the album Béla Fleck and the Flecktones critic Geoffrey Himes wrote, "Fleck's banjo-playing takes the quartet on wide tangents through the outer space of jazz improvisation and minimalist composition, but he always brings them back to the traditions of rural America."
+Of the album Béla Fleck and the Flecktones, critic Geoffrey Himes wrote "Fleck's banjo-playing takes the quartet on wide tangents through the outer space of jazz improvisation and minimalist composition, but he always brings them back to the traditions of rural America."

 The quartet received attention for their musical innovations and invention, including praise from music critic Bill Kolhaase.
 However, he was critical of the band's lack of a drum kit, claiming that Wooten's "electronic beat seemed a bit muddy compared to the real thing".

 Cosmic Hippo was received favorably.
 Himes applauded their prodigious improvisatory ability.
 John Griffin of The Gazette also praised the group's ability to create such an individual style that "the whole of idea of style disappears."
 Mike Joyce, of The Washington Post was impressed by the Flecktones' ability to maintain a distinct voice.
 Joyce called a Flecktones show a "musical free-for-all, embracing the band's recorded material and venturing off into the great unknown."
 Jim Santella of The Buffalo News praised the band's mastery of styles and their ability to weave together complicated pieces.
 Santella even compared Fleck's playing to a "miniature Bach canon."

 Geoffrey Himes remarked that Left of Cool sounded too ordinary.
 In his negative review he wrote, "Unfortunately the Flecktones' first studio album in five years reveals that they've become a very ordinary band."
 Himes adds, "The four Flecktones are all marvelous musicians, and they come up with imaginative parts for the new album's 15 cuts.
 The overall concept, however has diminished into easy-to-digest pop-jazz, for which there is too much already."

 Hidden Land received mixed reviews.
 Critic Michael Endelman of Entertainment Weekly, wrote that the Flecktones sound "hasn't aged well."
 Dan Ouelette of Billboard found Hidden Land to be "by far their best album."
 Ouelette was particularly impressed by the quartet's range of repertoire in this album.

 Jingle All the Way was well received.
 Geoffrey Himes praised the band for being able to package the Flecktones' complex sound into an easily digestible holiday album without having to compromise.

-Jeff Kelman of Jazz Times writes favorably about Rocket Science and Levy's reunion with the Flecktones, "Rocket Science recaptures everything that made the Flecktones so fresh, so innovative, so important during its first five years."
+Jeff Kelman of Jazz Times wrote favorably about Rocket Science and Levy's reunion with the Flecktones, "Rocket Science recaptures everything that made the Flecktones so fresh, so innovative, so important during its first five years."
 Kelman particularly praised the album's writing and the interactions between Levy and Fleck.
-AllMusic critic Thom Jurek also gave Rocket Science a rave review, "Rocket Science fires on all cylinders and comes off as a fresh and exciting reintroduction to a newly energized Flecktones."
+AllMusic critic Thom Jurek also gave Rocket Science a rave review, writing that "Rocket Science fires on all cylinders and comes off as a fresh and exciting reintroduction to a newly energized Flecktones."